Nechama Leibowitz: Biography

-Her husband, Yedidya Lipman Leibowitz, was also her uncle and they did not have any children.
+Her husband, Yedidya Lipman Leibowitz, was also her uncle.

 At her funeral, her nephew said that he is like a son to her and many of her students said kaddish for her together with her nephew.
 She is seen as a great religious role model for young religious children in Israel, and the Ne'emanei Torah Va'Avodah organization has encouraged the public school system in Israel to incorporate her into the selection of biographies that are studied by Israeli children in primary schools.